2025 HDR Foundation Grants

 Employee sponsor: Betsy Stannard | Omaha, NE

 Engineers Without Borders is empowering communities globally through sustainable infrastructure projects.
 This $120,000 grant will support six distinct projects across Guatemala that utilize American engineering student volunteers.
-The six projects include two water supply projects, two sanitation projects and two school structure projects, making a long-term impact on six Guatemalan communities.
+The six projects include two water supply projects, two sanitation projects and two school structure projects, making a long-term impact on six Guatemalan communities and helping to advance EWB’s regional Purposeful Partnership Model infrastructure program in Guatemala.

 Employee sponsor: Luke Thompson | Bellevue, WA